sayaliambure/Customer-Churn-Prediction/README.md

 Dataset used: Credit card customer churn prediction

-Dataset is clean and has no duplicates or missing values Data is preprocessed using Standard Scalar library
+Dataset is clean and has no duplicates or missing values.
+Data is preprocessed using Standard Scalar library.
 The neural network model is trained using tensorflow, keras.